MINOTROCK/Root-Me/write-ups/002_capture_this_(ct).md

 ## ⚠️ Difficulties

-At the beggining, I took some time to find the right approach.
-Fortunately the [Root-Me Discord server](https://discord.gg/rootme) gave me a clue,
+Several approaches were explored before identifying the right path.
-but the hardest part was using the tool, only one method in one environement actually worked.
+The hardest part was using the tool, only one method in one environement actually worked.
-It was really frustrating to have the solution in my hands but not be able to use it.

 ## 📚 Lessons Learned